Manjari-001/Telecom-Churn-Analysis/README.md

 Co-created by Manoj ,Likhith
 Links:
-Project presentation: slideshow

-Dataset 1:
+Dataset 1: Telecom Churn Data

 Project Summary:
 Orange S.A., formerly France Télécom S.A., is a French multinational telecommunications corporation.
-The Orange Telecom's Churn Dataset, consists of cleaned customer activity data (features), along with a churn label specifying whether a customer canceled the subscription.Here we need to explore and analyze the data to discover key factors responsible for customer churn and come up with ways/recommendations to ensure customer retention.
+The Orange Telecom's Churn Dataset, consists of cleaned customer activity data (features), along with a churn label specifying whether a customer canceled the subscription.Here we need to explore and analyze the data to discover key factors responsible for customer churn and come up with ways/recommendations to ensure customer retention.Find the model which will predict the value of Churn Target Variable

 Our Approach towards this project:
 Following are the steps involved in the exploratory data analysis.